 The Murkywater mercenaries, inspired by the real life counterpart Blackwater, show up as enemies in one level in PAYDAY: The Heist.
 They're no more resilient than a SWAT unit, but they have better reaction time and accuracy.

 The Kinect game Blackwater, based on the Real Life PMC group.
 One review condemned using them despite heavy praise for the earlier Mercenaries.

-Merry Weather, in "Video Game/GTAV".
-They are essentialy a Blackwater expy, and Trevor mention they've been cleared some time before the event of the game to operate on american soil and as it turn out, for the purpose of providing guard duty for a nuke.
-In a subvertion, they're not immediatly hostile to the protagonists, nor do they are specifically hired against them until the final mission with option C "Deathwish".
-Trevor simply demolish their operations on three separates and increasingly spectacular occasions, and afterward they switch to Its Personnal, going after the protagonists in the final heist, even if apparently nobody is paying them for that.
+Merryweather, in Grand Theft Auto V. They are essentially a Blackwater expy, and Trevor mentions they've been cleared some time before the event of the game to operate on American soil and as it turns out, for the purpose of providing guard duty for a nuke.
+In a subversion, they're not immediately hostile to the protagonists, nor do they are specifically hired against them until the final mission with option C "Deathwish".
+Trevor simply demolish their operations on three separates and increasingly spectacular occasions, and afterward they switch to It's Personal, going after the protagonists in the final heist, even if apparently nobody is paying them for that.

 Tagon's Toughs from Schlock Mercenary are one group in a universe full of them.
 "Pranger's Bangers" are another (much better) group encountered, as well as any number of single, independent antagonists that function more like bounty hunters.

 The Majan Hunters of Cry Havoc are just one of many mercenary companies, known in universe as 'dogs of war'.
 These companies are seemingly used to support small national armies.

 The 1st Investment Recovery Battalion from My Life At War are one of a few mercenary companies.
 They seem to be rather professional mostly used for heavy-duty corporate security.